-DeSantis signs bill replacing FSA with Progress Monitoring at Florida schools
+DeSantis signs bill replacing FSA with progress monitoring at Florida schools

 FSA testing replaced the Florida Comprehensive Assessment Test, better known as FCAT.

-FSA will now be replaced by Progress Monitoring.
+FSA will now be replaced by the practice of progress monitoring.
 Instead of one test, students will have several smaller and more individualized tests throughout the year.

 Results of the exams will be made available within a couple of weeks after taking the test, instead of having to wait until the summer.